joealewine/blockchain-rhos/console-ocp-about.md

 - Persistent storage is required, host-local storage volumes are not supported.
 - You must have the cluster admin role in order to deploy the product.
 - The console creates nodes based on the Hyperledger Fabric v1.4.3 node images.
 - You can deploy only one {{site.data.keyword.blockchainfull_notm}} Platform console per Kubernetes namespace.
-If you plan to create multiple blockchain networks, for example to create different environments for development, staging, and production, you should create a unique project for each environment.
+If you plan to create multiple blockchain networks, for example to create different environments for development, staging, and production, you should create a unique project or namespace for each environment.
-- You can only import nodes that are exported from other {{site.data.keyword.blockchainfull_notm}} Platform consoles.
+- You can only import nodes that are exported from another {{site.data.keyword.blockchainfull_notm}} Platform console.
 In order to be able to operate an imported peer or ordering node from the console, you also need to import the associated node's organization MSP definition and administrator identity into your console.
 - You cannot upgrade a deployed network from {{site.data.keyword.blockchainfull_notm}} Platform for Multicloud to {{site.data.keyword.blockchainfull_notm}} Platform 2.1.1.
 - {{site.data.keyword.blockchainfull_notm}} Platform is not supported on OpenShift Online.
 - This offering does not include an entitlement to Red Hat OpenShift.